 The purpose of this procedure is to give guidance on the key points to achieving and maintaining a workforce which broadly reflects the local community.
-The governing Board has the aim in mind when deciding on and operating its recruitment and selection procedure.
+The Governing Board has this aim in mind when deciding on and operating its recruitment and selection procedure.